manuelbieh/react-book/advanced-concepts/error-boundaries.md

 ### Error Boundaries in practice

 We now know how to implement an **Error Boundary**: by adding either `static getDerivedStateFromError()` or `componentDidCatch()` to your components. **Error Boundaries** should not implement their own logic, should not be too tightly coupled to other components and be as independent as possible.
-It's at the developer's discretion to decide how granular the **Error Boundary** should be according to the specific use case.
+It is at the developer's discretion to decide how granular the **Error Boundary** should be according to the specific use case.

 It's a good idea to implement different and nested **Error Boundaries** to cater to a variety of errors: one Error Boundary that wraps around the whole application, as well as one that wraps only optional components in the component tree.
 Let's look at another example: